cw-nikhil/donet-api-mysql-docker/README.md

 This is a simple dotnet core api working as a key value store.
 It uses MySql for data storage.
+But since the applications has been containerized we don't need to have dotnet core.
 Both dotnet api and mysql will run in 2 separate docker containers.
 For mysql I have used the MySql official docker image.

 It has just 2 APIs for now to keep things simple